 Rules for participation

-* Each team will have 5 evaluation runs on the test set (per sub-challenge).
+- For bodily behaviour recognition and engagement estimation tasks, each team will have 5 evaluation runs on the test set (per task).

 - For the tasks that were already included in Multimediate’21 and Multimediate’22, three evaluations on the test set are allowed per month.
 In July 2023, we will make an exception and allow for five evaluations on the test set.